PRUNERS/FLiT/documentation/flit-configuration-file.md

   [test executable](test-executable.md#Timing).
 * `enable_mpi`: Turns on compiling and running tests with MPI support.
 See the [MPI Support](mpi-support.md) page for more information.
-* `mpirun_args`: Arguments to pass to `mpirun`.
-This is where you specify how many processes to run, for example `-n 16` to run 16 instances of the tests under MPI.

 **A note about MPI:** FLiT requires the tests to be deterministic.
 If the tests employ MPI, it is the test creator's responsibility to ensure that the